-A B2B tech PR agency like Idea Grove, focusing on sectors like cybersecurity, martech, retail tech and e-commerce marketing, has an untold number of meetings with clients who clearly know more about their businesses than we do.
+A B2B tech PR agency like Idea Grove, focusing on sectors like cybersecurity, martech, retail tech and e-commerce marketing, has an untold number of meetings with client SMEs ("subject-matter experts") who clearly know more about their businesses than we do.
 But we are often expected to know quite a bit, even when the subject matter is a bit arcane.

 I'm reminded of a line in an article on technology public relations strategy written by a friend, when the client asks the following:

 “We are one of the world’s leading manufacturers of polymer-based rectifier diodes.
 How do we get better coverage in the media?”

 So, how can we ask dumb questions -- about polymer-based rectifier diodes and everything else -- and still escape with our dignity intact?

 Needless to say, it helps to come prepared, such as by having a list of specific questions to ask an SME on a given topic.
 Regardless, dumb happens.